Etosha National Park

 Western part is Open

-The western part of the park used to be exclusively for tour operators with special permits.
-It is now open to visitors who book a night at Dolomite camp (named after the waterhole at the foot of the Koppie Dolomietpunt).
-The camp is located on a ‘koppie’ in the western part of the reserve.
+Galton gate was exclusively used for Dolomite visitors.
+It is now open to all visitors to use.
 The area and vegetation is very different to the south- eastern and eastern part of the park.
-One can find the Hartmann’s Mountain Zebra
+One can find the Hartmann’s Mountain Zebra.

 In this area and with a more undulating landscape, it makes for a very different wildlife experience.
 White dust and clay which makes up the Etosha Pan turns to a reddish brown soil during this time which may lead you to believe you have entered an entirely new park when you visit.